-Test Your Knowledge How are bulkheads different than baffles?
-Should a tank vehicle take curves, on-ramps, or of How are smooth bore tankers different to drive th What three things determine how much liquid you What is outage?
-What two reasons make special care necessary an those with baffles?
-I can load?
+- 1. How are bulkheads different than baffles? - 2.
+Should a tank vehicle take curves, on-ramps, or off-ramps at the posted speed limits? - 3.
+How are smooth bore tankers different to drive than those with baffles? - 4.
+What three things determine how much liquid you can load? - 5.
+What is outage? - 6.
+What two reasons make special care necessary when driving tank vehicles?

 These questions may be on the test.
 If you can't answer them all, re-read Section 8.2.